Seiten

 • The L-1 visa is company-bound, i.e. officially the US company submits the application for future employees.
 With this visa, the foreign person can only work for the US company that submitted the application.
 The only exception is the so-called "Off-site Employment" which permits the deployment of employees at the customer's premises under certain conditions.

-• The employees who are to receive the visa must be able to prove that they have been employed within the group of companies (but outside the USA) in a regular employment relationship for at least one year within the last three years.
-Freelancers or consultants, for example, do not qualify for this category.
+• The employees who are to receive the visa must be able to prove that they have been employed continuously within the group of companies (but outside the USA) in a regular employment relationship for at least one year within the last three years.

 • Employees who receive an L-1 visa can continue to be paid by the foreign company or by the US location.
 A US employment contract or a US assignment contract is not mandatory, but possible.
 Also, foreign employment contracts may continue for the work assignment.